coswald/JTalker/CONTRIBUTING.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
-<coswald@uni.edu>.
-All complaints will be reviewed and investigated promptly and
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at &lt;coswald@uni.edu&gt;.
+All complaints will be reviewed and investigated promptly and fairly.
-fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.